Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 \subsubsection{Infrared band}

-Most AGN emission in the infrared band is not the direct emission of the accreting black hole, but reprocessed emission in the dusty environment.
-Because of the strong photoionising effects of AGN emission, the dust can hardly survive in the innermost region.
-Instead, a large reservoir of dust occurs at a distance $\gtrsim 1pc$ from the black hole.
-This dust structure is not spherically symmetric, but in overall shape it concentrates around the equatorial plane and creates a toroidal structure with an opening angle of $\approx 30-60$ degrees, the so-called torus.
+Most AGN emission in the infrared band is not a direct emission of the accreting black hole, but a reprocessed emission in the dusty environment.
+Because of the strong photoionizing effects of AGN emission, the dust can hardly survive in the innermost region.
+Instead, a large reservoir of dust occurs at a distance $\gtrsim 1\,{\rm pc}$ from the black hole.
+This dust structure is not spherically symmetric, but in overall shape it concentrates around the equatorial plane and creates a toroidal structure with an opening angle of $\approx 30-60$ degrees, the so-called dusty molecular torus.

+The inner radius of the dusty torus is set by the dust sublimation temperature $T_{\rm sub}$.
+According to \citet{1987ApJ...320..537B}, the dust sublimation radius depends primarily on the dust sublimation temperature (here scaled to $1\,500\,K$), the AGN UV luminosity (scaled to $10^{45}\,{\rm erg\,s^{-1}}$), and the UV optical depth, which is generally set to zero in the first-order estimates,